lucasgaldinomota/lucasgaldinomota/README.md

 # 🖖🏻 Hi!
 My name is Lucas! 🐺 👾 👺

-#### I'm a brazilian student focusing on Mobile Development.
-I'm using Flutter most of the time but learning Swift as well.
+#### I'm a brazilian Mobile Developer using Flutter most of the time but learning Swift as well.
 My free time is spent with games, movies, series and animes.
 I also love taking pictures, but nothing professional.
 Currently i'm finishing IT college and working at <a href="https://www.cod3r.com.br">Cod3r</a> as a software developer and support team manager.

 #